valueflows/valueflows/docs/introduction/planning.md

 # Dependent Demand Logic

-Dependent demand is an algorithm for traversing recipes to create plans for economic processes.
+Dependent demand is one popular planning algorithm for economic networks.
+It is used in Material Requirements Planning (MRP), for example.
+The algorithm traverses recipes to create plans for economic processes.

+You can find other algorithms by searching for "network flows", for example, https://en.wikipedia.org/wiki/Flow_network

-[Here is a longer description](http://hillside.net/plop/plop97/Proceedings/haugen.pdf).
+Here is a long description of [Dependent Demand](http://hillside.net/plop/plop97/Proceedings/haugen.pdf).
 Below is a short version.

 Basically, you traverse a graph of Recipe Processes backwards from the last Recipe Output, connecting Recipe Inputs with Recipe Outputs that have matching Resource Categories.
 See [Graph search algorithms](http://jasonpark.me/AlgorithmVisualizer/).

-The description below refers to this diagram:
+This description refers to this diagram:
 ![process resource flow](https://rawgit.com/valueflows/valueflows/master/release-doc-in-process/process-layer.png)
 Take each request for quantities of Resource Category as a demand and start the traversal.